 A landlord may charge a fee if a tenant pays rent late.
 The fee cannot be more than $10.00 for the first day the rent is late plus $2.00 per day thereafter to a maximum of $100 per occurrence.
 A landlord must tell the tenant in writing if they intend to charge late fees.

 When a landlord wishes to terminate a tenancy they must give the tenant written notice on the prescribed form.
-The notice must say why the tenant must move, when the tenant must move and it must be signed by the landlord.
-If a tenant doesn’t move after receiving the notice, the landlords can apply to The Residential Tenancies Branch for an Order of Possession.
+The notice must say why the tenant must move and when the tenant must move, and it must be signed by the landlord.
+If a tenant doesn’t move after receiving the notice, the landlord can apply to The Residential Tenancies Branch for an Order of Possession.
 The landlord must pay a filing fee of $60.00.
-Then a hearing is held and evidence must be provided including the Termination Notice.
+Then a hearing is held and evidence must be provided, including the Termination Notice.
 If an Order of Possession is granted, the order is enforceable by the Sheriff's office.
 If either the tenant or landlord disagrees with the hearing outcome, they may appeal to the Residential Tenancies Commission and a new hearing will be set.